July 01, 2020

 How is Mayo Clinic addressing patient and staff safety?

 The safety of patients and staff is Mayo Clinic's No. 1 priority.
-Mayo Clinic is taking every precaution, including universal masking, adequate personal protective equipment, heightened safety protocols, enhanced screening processes and COVID-19 testing for all patients who are asymptomatic but could be at risk of a poor outcome if found to be COVID-19 positive.
+Mayo Clinic takes every precaution, including universal masking, adequate personal protective equipment, heightened safety protocols, enhanced screening processes and COVID-19 testing for all patients who are without symptoms (asymptomatic) but could be at risk of a poor outcome if found to be COVID-19 positive.

-Beyond these precautions, Mayo Clinic has implemented a robust screening process for all patients based on the anticipated services to be provided and enhanced cleaning of patient care, staff and waiting spaces.
+Beyond these precautions, Mayo Clinic employs a robust screening process for all patients based on the services to be provided and an enhanced cleaning process for patient care, staff and waiting spaces.

-Mayo Clinic and Mayo Clinic Health System sites are partnering with local businesses that support patients and visitors, such as hotels and restaurants, to create a safe community environment.
+Mayo Clinic and Mayo Clinic Health System sites partner with local businesses that support patients and visitors, such as hotels and restaurants, to create a safe community environment.

-Is Mayo Clinic postponing nonurgent and elective procedures?
+How is Mayo Clinic handling nonurgent and elective procedures?